 We believe that a person's home should be in alignment with the way they want to live- a reflection of what they want from life.
 Personal freedom and happiness should not be compromised by your home but should be perpetuated by it.

 We design every inch of our homes with purpose and beauty.

 We don't see downsizing or living in a small space as having to do without, we see it as living with more of what matters and less of that which truly does not.

 Special thanks to everyone that helped with the first build:

 Brandon Hamilton: Tile-work, Photography, and Comradery

 Seth Lux: Plumbing

 Dan Madsen, also the owner of Oasis Skate Shop in Hilo, Hawaii and Mixed Plate Designs, has been building and designing since he was 12.
 From constructing tree-houses and small skateboard ramps to later, regular houses and very large skate ramps, Dan has become a skilled craftsman.
 He has spent the last decade working on numerous tiny homes including a select few featured on HGTV.
 He has gone on to create signature tiny-home designs that Paradise Tiny Homes is now making available to you.

-These two siblings, after having been living in different states for a decade came back together after the passing of their mother.
-Feeling reunited by the importance and love of family, they saw that their two different but compatible skill sets could come together beautifully to produce some of the most unique and remarkable homes in Hawaii.
+These two siblings, after having been living in different states for a decade came back together.
+They saw that their two different but compatible skill sets could come together beautifully to produce some of the most unique and remarkable homes in Hawaii.